 The Zoom+ has a revert to transmit mode that is set and the user may not turn it off.
 Some people debate the usefulness of this feature and you should read on about it in our main Best in Class beacon review.
 The Best Avalanche Beacon Review

-Like its primary competitors the BCA Tracker 2 and the Arva Evo3+ the Ortovox Zoom+'s best feature is its simplicity and ease of use.
+Like its primary competitor, the BCA Tracker 2, the Ortovox Zoom+'s best feature is its simplicity and ease of use.

-Unlike a lot of other modern beacons the Ortovox Zoom+ doesn't have a feature where you can plug it into your computer for software upgrades.
-For us this wasn't a deal breaker but by the volume of bugs that beacon manufacturers have had to work out it seams like it would have been a good idea.
+Unlike a lot of other modern beacons, the Ortovox Zoom+ doesn't have a feature where you can plug it into your computer for software upgrades.
+For us, this wasn't a deal breaker but by the volume of bugs that beacon manufacturers have had to work out it seems like it would have been a good idea.

 Starting this year Ortovox installed a RECCO reflector, this is an interesting feature, because obviously searching for the beacon would be faster and searching for the RECCO requires a helicopter or at the minimum a much larger scale search and takes much more time.
 The only thing we can really think this would be useful for is a body recovery in a situation where your beacon just plain runs out of batteries or you are lost in such a large area that they can't pick up the signal broadcasted from your beacon.

 At $300 it is one of the better-priced products on the market, though it is $25 more expensive than our OurtoodGearLab Best Buy award winner the Pieps DSP Sport and had less range and no flagging feature.
 It is similar to use as the Pieps DSP Sport, but only slightly.

 The Ortovox Zoom+ is best for novice or more occasional users who will benefit from the ease of use and won't miss the more complex functions that it is lacking.
 It is one of the better priced options on the market that has a fairly fast processor.